Counseling & Psych Services

 Emergency Mental Health Assistance

-Are you a student or concerned about a student?
-You can call CAPS to consult with a counselor on duty or use our remote triage service.
+If you're a student or concerned about a student, call CAPS to consult with a counselor on duty or use our remote triage service.
 Also be sure to visit our Crisis Resources and Hotlines page for information on identifying a crisis, talking to someone in a crisis, and accessing crisis resources or view our list of international helplines and crisis lines.

 Due to Covid-19, CAPS is offering all services via Zoom or phone.
 Please call CAPS prior to coming to the office.